mjansen4857/pathplanner/Writerside/topics/pplib-Follow-a-Single-Path.md

 def followPathCommand(pathName: str){
     path = PathPlannerPath.fromPathFile(pathName)

-    # You must wrap the path following command in a FollowPathWithEvents command in order for event markers to work
-    return FollowPathWithEvents(
-        FollowPathRamsete(
+    return FollowPathRamsete(
         path,
         self.getPose, # Robot pose supplier
         self.getCurrentSpeeds, # Current ChassisSpeeds supplier
         self.drive, # Method that will drive the robot given ChassisSpeeds ReplanningConfig(), # Default path replanning config.
-See the API for the options here self # Reference to this subsystem to set requirements ),
+See the API for the options here self.shouldFlipPath, # Supplier to control path flipping based on alliance color self # Reference to this subsystem to set requirements )

-        path, # FollowPathWithEvents also requires the path self.getPose # FollowPathWithEvents also requires the robot pose supplier )
+def shouldFlipPath():
+    # Boolean supplier that controls when the path will be mirrored for the red alliance
+    # This will flip the path being followed to the red side of the field.
+    # THE ORIGIN WILL REMAIN ON THE BLUE SIDE
+    return DriverStation.getAlliance() == DriverStation.Alliance.kRed
 ```

 </tab>